DOROTHY is a postdoctoral research programme open to researchers from all disciplines who wish to focus on research into public health crises.

 Introduction

-The programme will break down barriers between different academic disciplines by driving collaboration between researchers through funding research which will shed light on public health crises from wide-ranging perspectives.
-25 fellows will be recruited through 36-month fellowships with all nationalities welcome, including researchers based in Ireland.
+The programme aims to break down barriers between different academic disciplines by driving collaboration between researchers through funding research which will shed light on public health crises from wide-ranging perspectives.

-Fellowships provide an opportunity for an international experience and reintegration to Ireland; offer excellent training, career development and networking opportunities; and give applicants an opportunity to provide innovative solutions to public health crises.
+Fellowships provide an opportunity for an international experience and reintegration to Ireland; offer excellent training, career development and networking opportunities; and give fellows an opportunity to provide innovative solutions to public health crises.
+This is a closed call, with 16 researchers already awarded fellowships.
+No further awards are planned under this programme.

 Scope and Focus

 Public health crises are too complex to be tackled in silos.
-Responding to the need to equip European societies with experts who are specially trained to address these challenges in a cooperative fashion, we have designed DOROTHY COFUND to recruit, train and launch the careers of 25 excellent fellows through 36-month fellowships.
+Responding to the need to equip European societies with experts who are specially trained to address these challenges in a cooperative fashion, we have designed DOROTHY COFUND to recruit, train and launch the careers of excellent fellows through 36-month fellowships.
+Two recruitment calls were run.

-Fellowships will have an international outgoing phase of 18 months, followed by a return phase to Ireland of 18 months.
-Fellows will be encouraged to include a non-academic secondment.
-Two recruitment calls will be run.
-The programme will assist fellows in accelerating their careers through excellent training and networking opportunities in the Irish and EU innovation ecosystem.
+Fellowships have an international outgoing phase of 18 months, followed by a return phase to Ireland of 18 months.
+Fellows are encouraged to include a non-academic secondment.
+The programme aims to assist fellows in accelerating their careers through excellent training and networking opportunities in the Irish and EU innovation ecosystem.

 Eligibility